The camera and radar unit measures the distance to the vehicle ahead and detects side markings.

 - If the driver's hands still cannot be detected on the steering wheel after a few seconds the prompt to actively steer the car is repeated supplemented by an acoustic signal.

-- If Pilot Assist cannot detect the driver's hands on the steering wheel after a further few seconds, the audible signal becomes intensive and the steering function is deactivated.
-Pilot Assist must then be restarted using the steering wheel button .
+- If Pilot Assist does not detect the driver's hands on the steering wheel after a further few seconds then the function is switched off.
+Following this, Pilot Assist must be restarted using the steering wheel button.
+After being switched off, the function continues to use acoustic and visual warning signals for up to 5 seconds.

 Steep roads and/or heavy load